ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 :name: fig-body-diagram

 The Quadcopter model is based on its equations of motion.
 Looking at the Quadcopter as a rigid body, it has 6 degrees of freedom, consisting of three translational and three rotational motion.
-Figure :ref:`figure<fig-body-diagram>` shows a sketched Quadcopter during flight within the inertial, earth-fixed coordinate frame made up of the vectors (:math:`e_{x}`, :math:`e_{y}`, :math:`e_{z}`).
+The :ref:`figure<fig-body-diagram>` above shows a sketched Quadcopter during flight within the inertial, earth-fixed coordinate frame made up of the vectors (:math:`e_{x}`, :math:`e_{y}`, :math:`e_{z}`).
 The
 Quadcopter has its own coordinate system attached to its center of gravity, which is called body-fixed coordinate frame.
 Its axes are represented by the vectors (:math:`b_{x}`, :math:`b_{y}`, :math:`b_{z}`).
 The equations of motion within